IAEA rejects Iran accusation over scientist's killing

 U.S. DENIES INVOLVEMENT

-Ahmadi-Roshan was killed by a motorbike hitman who attached a magnetic bomb to his car during the morning rush hour.
-Iran has accused U.S. and Israeli agents of being behind the killing.
+Ahmadi-Roshan was killed by a motorbike hitman who put a magnetic bomb on his car during the morning rush hour.
+Iran, at odds with Western governments over its nuclear programme, has accused U.S. and Israeli agents of being behind the killing.

-Iran's deputy U.N. ambassador, Eshagh Al Habib, told the Security Council on Thursday that Ahmadi-Roshan recently met IAEA inspectors, "a fact that indicates that ...
-U.N. agencies may have played a role in leaking information on Iran's nuclear facilities and scientist".
+Iran's deputy U.N. ambassador Eshagh Al Habib told the Security Council on Thursday that Ahmadi-Roshan recently met IAEA inspectors, "a fact that indicates that these U.N. agencies may have played a role in leaking information on Iran's nuclear facilities and scientist".

 But IAEA spokeswoman Gill Tudor said in an e-mail: "The Agency has not released this man's name.
 We do not know him."

-Iran has previously accused the IAEA of leaking the names of nuclear scientists, making them potential targets for the security services of Iran's adversaries.
+Iran has in the past accused the IAEA of leaking the names of nuclear scientists, making them potential targets for the security services of Iran's foes in the West and Israel.
 IAEA officials have dismissed the allegations.

-The murder of Ahmadi-Roshan was the fifth such attack in two years on technical experts involved in Iran's nuclear programme, which Western countries believe is aimed at producing an atomic weapon.
+The murder of Ahmadi-Roshan was the fifth such attack in two years on technical experts involved in Iran's nuclear program, which Western countries believe is aimed at producing an atomic weapon but Tehran says is for peaceful purposes.

 The United States has denied involvement in the killing and has condemned it.
 An Israeli minister said this week that Iran's charges of Israeli involvement were "completely baseless".

-The Security Council has imposed four rounds of sanctions on Iran over its nuclear activities since 2006.
-Its list of sanctioned individuals did not include Ahmadi-Roshan, but does name another scientist, Fereydoun Abbasi-Davani, who was wounded in a Tehran car bomb blast in November 2010.
+The Security Council has imposed four rounds of sanctions on Iran over its nuclear activities.
+Its list of sanctioned individuals does not include Ahmadi-Roshan, but does name another scientist, Fereydoun Abbasi-Davani, wounded in a Tehran car bomb blast in November, 2010.

-Three months after the attack, Abbasi-Davani was appointed director of the Atomic Energy Organisation of Iran, which runs the country's declared civilian nuclear energy programme.

 NEW YORK Billionaire investor Warren Buffett will travel to New York this week to help Israel sell government bonds, the underwriting agency for the bonds said on Monday.